rust-lang/rfcs/text/3516-public-private-dependencies.md

 This is deferred to [Future possibilities](#future-possibilities)
 - This has been the main hang-up for stabilization over the last 6 years since the RFC was approved
   - For more on the complexity involved, see the thread starting at [this comment](https://github.com/rust-lang/rust/issues/44663#issuecomment-881965668)
-- More thought is needed as we found that making a dependency `pub = true` can be a breaking change if the caller also depends on it but with a different semver incompatible version
+- More thought is needed as we found that making a dependency `public = true` can be a breaking change if the caller also depends on it but with a different semver incompatible version
 - More thought is needed on what happens if you have multiple versions of a package that are public (via renaming like `tokio_03` and `tokio_1`)

 Related problems potentially blocked on this